richiepagard-studio/simple-url-shortener/README.md

-# Pijamas URL Shortener
+# Simple URL Shortener

-A lightweight URL shortening service built by The Pijamas.
+A lightweight URL shortening service built by The Studio.

 ## Overview

-**Pijamas URL Shortener** is an open-source URL shortener focused on simplicity, performance, and maintainability.
+**Simple URL Shortener** is an open-source URL shortener focused on simplicity, performance, and maintainability.

 The project is currently under active development.